seaflow-uw/seaflow-web/content/research/_index.md

   caption: ''
   image: ocean.jpg
 ---
 The Ribalet Lab is a biological oceanography lab at the University of Washington.
-We combine flow cytometry with statistical modeling to understand how marine phytoplankton communities respond to environmental change across ocean basins.
-Our work addresses fundamental processes governing marine carbon cycling and ecosystem dynamics by quantifying how environmental factors drive phytoplankton growth, mortality, and community structure.
+We study phytoplankton, microscopic marine organisms that drive ocean food webs and carbon cycling, and  use a specialized flow cytometer called SeaFlow to continuously measure these tiny cells during research cruises, collecting data at unprecedented resolution across ocean basins.
+Our statistical models reveal how environmental changes affect phytoplankton growth and community structure, helping us understand their role in marine ecosystems and global carbon cycling.

 <br>